Ellis Paul Torrance: Threshold hypothesis

 There has been debate in the psychological literature about whether intelligence and creativity are part of the same process (the conjoint hypothesis) or represent distinct mental processes (the disjoint hypothesis).

 Evidence attempts to look at correlations between intelligence and creativity from the 1950s onwards, by authors such as Barron, Guilford or Wallach and Kogan, regularly suggested that correlations between these concepts were low enough to justify treating them as distinct concepts.
 Some researchers believe that creativity is the outcome of the same cognitive processes as intelligence, and that it is only judged as creativity in terms of its consequences, i.e.: when the outcome of cognitive processes happens to produce something novel, a view which Perkins has termed the "nothing special" hypothesis.

 A very popular model is what has come to be known as "the threshold hypothesis", proposed by Torrance, which holds that, in a general sample, there will be a positive correlation between low creativity and intelligence scores, but a correlation will not be found with higher scores.
 Research into the threshold hypothesis, however, has produced mixed results ranging from enthusiastic support to refutation and rejection.

 Legacy

+For his "...outstanding contributions in support of the areas concerned with the art and science of human movement," Torrance was inducted as an Associate Fellow in the prestigious American Academy of Physical Education (now known as the National Academy of Kinesiology) in 1981, though he may have been elected into the Academy in 1980.
 In 1984, the University of Georgia established the Torrance Center for Creativity and Talent Development.